 Over half of Churn Buster clients’ customers update credit cards on mobile devices.

 You may think that customers will find a way to update their card if they value your service, but that’s not always the case.
-Shit happens, people get busy or go on vacation, they leave their job at the company, or if you’re B2B you could be dealing with multiple points of contact who may not see the value/usage of your product.
+Shit happens: People get busy or go on vacation, they leave their job at the company, or if you’re B2B you could be dealing with multiple points of contact who may not see the value/usage of your product.

 Company credit cards, manager authorizations, and other internal operations of the customer’s company all find their way into the updating process.
+So remove the risk, and make it easy.

 4. Ensure Subscriptions Get Reactivated ✅